Everything About Subclinical Hyperthyroidism Causes, Treatment, Diagnosis

 Generally, subclinical hypothyroidism is classified into two categories:

 People in this category have very low TSH levels but they will be in a detectable amount.
-It ranges between 0.1 and 0.4 mlU/L.
+It fells under the range between 0.1 and 0.4 mlU/L.

 People in this category have TSH values in an undetectable amount which is less than 0.1 mlU/L.